daler/pybedtools/docs/source/topical-genome.rst

 programs that need to know chromosome limits to prevent out-of-range coordinates.

-Using BEDTools programs like `slopBed` or `shuffleBed`  from the command line requires "genome" or "chromsizes" files.  :mod:`pybedtools` comes with common genome assemblies already set up as a dictionary with chromosomes as keys and zero-based (start, stop) tuples as values:
+Using BEDTools programs like `bedtools slop` or `bedtools shuffle`  from the command line requires "genome" or "chromsizes" files.  :mod:`pybedtools` comes with common genome assemblies already set up as a dictionary with chromosomes as keys and zero-based (start, stop) tuples as values:

 .. doctest::